 In this video we explore the first and second steps of Shape of Emotion as a process and tool.
 The first step is to feel the emotion, the second step is to find the emotion.

 In this video we explore the third step of Shape of Emotion as a process and tool.
 The third step is to observe what the emotion looks like.

 In this video we explore the fourth step of Shape of Emotion as a process and tool.
-The fourth step is to touch various points on the face, arms and body.
+The fourth step is to "touch" to release and let go or to open and embrace.

 Using the touch points from the eyebrow to clasping hands at the end and taking a deep breath in and out is called a wing.

 When doing a dial-down, as many wings as are needed are done for the shape to disappear.

 When doing a dial-up, only two wings are done.

 A kaleidoscope is the term for the entire process from step one, feeling the emotion, through step four, using the touch points.
 This is coupled with observing how the shape changes together with checking in on the original feeling when the process is complete.

 A kaleidoscope is also the collective noun for butterflies.
 For us it symbolises the dramatic and yet beautiful transformation that can occur when using Shape of Emotion.